GPla/jinja2-embedded/README.rst

         └── test.html

-The subdirectories inside the template directory can be declared as modules (here `my_package.templates.bar`), but this is not required.
+The subdirectories inside the `templates` directory can be declared as modules (here :code:`my_package.templates.bar`), but this is not required.
-The `EmbeddedPackageLoader` works with either or a mixture of the two configurations.
+The :code:`EmbeddedPackageLoader` works with either or mixed configuration.

 How it works
 ^^^^^^^^^^^^

-The `EmbeddedPackageLoader` will first try to locate the template with the `ResourceReader` from `my_package.templates`.
+The :code:`EmbeddedPackageLoader` will first try to locate the template with the :code:`ResourceReader` from :code:`my_package.templates`.
-In our example from above, the `ResourceReader` is able to see:
+From our example above, the :code:`ResourceReader` is able to see:

 .. code::